GluuFederation/gluu-gateway/README.md

 Add your API by using `+ ADD NEW API` button.
 Add form shows details of every field.
 ![api_add](doc/3_api_add.png)

-For Add UMA RS plugin click on `SECURITY` option in apis list.
+For Add UMA RS plugin click on `SECURITY` option in API's list.
 ![api_uma_rs](doc/3_add_uma_rs.png)

 #### Manage plugins in APIS.

-You need to go in manage mode in api section by click on pencil icon in apis list.
+You need to go in manage mode in API section by click on pencil icon in API's list.

 API's Plugin list
 ![api_plugin_list](doc/3_2_api_plugin_list.png)